bludit/documentation-english/themes/example-my-second-theme/index.md

 <!-- Position: 3 -->
 ---
 ## 1. Folder structure
-Let's go to create the folder structure for the theme, this themes is called `Mars`.
+Let's go to create the folder structure for the theme.
+This theme is called `Mars`.
 Create the folder for the theme inside the folder `/bl-themes/`, you will get `/bl-themes/mars/`.

 Next, create the languages, css and js folders: